 Our research domains create new interdisciplinary research communities with enhanced interaction and collaboration.

-They will bring together the critical mass needed from across the University and our partner organisations to take on the most important biological, medical and health problems facing society today.
+They bring together the critical mass needed from across the University and our partner organisations to take on the most important biological, medical and health problems facing society today.

 Research domains will: